-- 6. This is a beautiful area with the farms, farmer markets and mom-and-pop shops.
+- 5. How about cleaning up the junk yards. - 1) on Meadowbrook Road - 2) on Napier Ave - 6.
+This is a beautiful area with the farms, farmer markets and mom-and-pop shops.
 I feel chain stores are unnecessary because it is not too far in any direction to reach one. - 7.
 If we have non-motorized trails, where are they?
 Who has a list? - 8.
 Country is the county for a reason and those that choose to live in it should respect it not add bike paths, businesses, etc. - 9.
 Additional commercial development.
 Small growth to maintain rural character! - 10.
 Township does not currently maintain a 5 year park plan or have any parks or community outreach opportunity, by choice of township board = unacceptable!! - 11.
 I would love to see more leisure activities available, like a bike trail. - 12.
 I would like to see the ORV ordinance passed. - 13.
 What is the status of Bainbridge Township ambulance service contract?